• Skip to main content

 Design

-Size
+Size and flexibility

-How to fit a welding cap
+How to fit the welding cap?

 welder with protective cap at work